deropi/PhyloRooting/README.md

 Welcome to PhyloRooting repository!
 Here you will find the scripts to infer phylogenomic rooting neighborhood as described in https://doi.org/10.1101/758581.

 The main analysis is done with pgroot.py.
-The input of the analysis is a concatenated file of rooted trees whose branch values represent AD (run MAD with -u flag).
+The input of the analysis is a concatenated file of rooted trees whose branch values represent AD.
+Get this formt by running MAD (mad.py) with -u flag.

 Important!
 Sequence headers ***must follow the following format:***